department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/eligibility.md

 ### Can I get VR&amp;E benefits and services?

-#### Servicemembers
+#### Active-Duty Servicemembers

 You may be eligible for VR&amp;E benefits and services if you're a Servicemember who:

 - Has a 20% or higher predischarge disability rating (memorandum rating) and will soon leave the military, **or**
-- Is participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty
+- Is participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty.
+[Learn more about accessing VR&E services through IDES](/employment/vocational-rehab-and-employment/ides/).

-**Note:** IDES helps to determine a Servicemember’s fitness for duty.
-It’s run in partnership by VA and the Department of Defense (DoD).
-If you’re in this system and you’re found to be medically unfit for duty, you’ll get a proposed VA disability rating before you leave the service and you may be entitled to VR&E services.
-You’ll need to report for an evaluation with a VR&E counselor before separating from active duty.
+**Please note:** Sec.
+1631(b) of the National Defense Authorization Act (PL 110-181) established VR&E eligibility and automatic entitlement for severely injured active duty individuals before a VA rating is issued.
+Sec.
+724 of Public Law 113-291 extends the sunset date of NDAA to Dec.
+31, 2018.

 <br>

 #### Veterans

 You may be eligible for VR&amp;E benefits and services if you're a Veteran who was discharged under conditions other than dishonorable and you:
-- Have a 10% or higher disability rating, **and**
+- Have a 20% or higher disability rating, **and**
 - Separated from the military or received a service-connected disability rating from VA within the past 12 years

 You may also be eligible for VR&amp;E benefits and services if you're a Veteran who was discharged under conditions other than dishonorable and you:
-- Have a Serious Employment Handicap (SEH) due in large part to a service-connected disability, **and**
+- Have a Serious Employment Handicap (SEH) due to significant impairments of your ability to prepare for, obtain, or maintain employment, **and**
 - Have a 10% disability rating, **or**
 - Are beyond the 12-year basic period of eligibility

-**Note:** Having a service-connected disability means we’ve concluded that you were disabled by an injury or illness caused—or made worse—by your active military service.
+**Note:** Having a service-connected disability means we’ve concluded that you were disabled by an injury or illness caused—or made worse—by your active-duty service.

 </div>